Well, it’s that time of year again.

 Simple to assemble desks and a bookcase make the perfect homework area.

-In addition I love how Melissa at Life with Less Mess created a home schooling area along one wall in her playroom.
+In addition, I love how Melissa at Life with Less Mess created a home schooling area along one wall in her playroom.

-This work space is absolutely gorgeous!
+This work space is absolutely gorgeous and the Boho vibe feels so chill.

 It is amaaaaazing!

-This homework station has plenty of room to work, but also plenty of storage.
+This homework station from the Northern Wasatch Parade of Homes has plenty of room to work, but also tons of storage.

 Welcome to Our Site